wurmlab/genomicscourse/2019/practicals/population_genetics/popgen.md

 ## Input into R

 Again, make a directory for this practical.
 You should create a directory for the input data (with a link, using `ln -s`, to the data directory), one for the results and a 'WHATIDID.txt' file in which you log your commands.
-You will only need the `snp.vcf` file we created in the last practical and place it into the appropriate input (if you don't have this file, you can download it from [here](https://github.com/wurmlab/genomicscourse/blob/master/2016-BIO721P/data/popgen/vcf/snp.vcf.gz "Download vcf"), if you do this you will need to replace 'snp.vcf' with 'snp.vcf.gz' in the code below).

 ```bash
 2019-10-xx-population_genetics